 Often a combination of other allergy catalysts, the term “seasonal allergies” refers to the groups of allergens prevalent during the spring or fall seasons.
 Both timeframes often lead to hay fever-like symptoms — congestion, itchy or puffy eyes, and runny nose — from the ragweed, other weed pollens, and mold spores that become prevalent as temperatures and moisture levels shift.

 Fine and powdery in consistency, these allergies are carried on breezes — and South Florida has plenty of those.
 The typical offenders include ash, aspen, beech, birch, box elder, cedar, cottonwood, elm, hickory, mountain elder, mulberry, oak, pecan, and willow trees.
 Buildups of their pollen often look like fine yellow coatings on cars, window sills, and other surfaces.
 Warm and windy days are the worst for tree pollen, meaning colder or damper days should be best if you want to perform outdoor activities without allergy attacks.

 Suffering from Allergies?

-South Florida Sinus and Allergy Center can help!
+Florida Sinus & Snoring Specialists can help!
 Our dedicated team of professionals uses cutting-edge technology and techniques to provide comprehensive testing for sinus and nasal allergies.